xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ## What is an XIP?

 XIP stands for XMTP Improvement Proposal.
-An XIP is a design document providing information to the XMTP community, or describing a new feature for XTMP or its processes or environment.
+An XIP is a design document providing information to the XMTP community, or describing a new feature for XMTP or its processes or environment.
 The XIP should provide a concise technical specification of the feature and a rationale for the feature.
 The XIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## XIP Rationale